ShevchenkoOl/image_search/README.md

 # Image Search
-This project was built using the parcel project builder
+This project was built using the parcel project builder.

 ## How to Use the Repository